Introduction to VICUS Districts

 Bill of materials with pipes and pipe fittings

-• Bill of materials: Complete listing of all pipes as well as all pipe fittings (bends, tees, reducers, etc.)
+• Bill of materials: Complete listing of all pipes as well as all pipe fittings (elbows, T-pieces, reducers, etc.)

-• Results summary: Overview of the most important simulation key figures
+• Result summary: Overview of the most important simulation key figures

 Stay up to date